Hakon/reefpoints/_posts/2011-11-10-mobile-web-apps.md

-Perhaps [Adobe's announcement that they are abandoning Flash in favor of HTML5 for mobile](http://techland.time.com/2011/11/09/mobile-flash-abandoned-for-html5-adobe-surrenders-apple-wins/?iid=tl-main-lede) will be seen as the turning point when mobile web application development was seen as a serious contender to native.
+Perhaps [Adobe's announcement that they are abandoning Flash in favor of HTML5 for mobile](http://techland.time.com/2011/11/09/mobile-flash-abandoned-for-html5-adobe-surrenders-apple-wins/?iid=tl-main-lede) will be seen as the turning point when mobile web application development began to be a serious contender to native.
 Or maybe it was just a coincidence that this buzz is happening all at once.
 Either way, we're happy people are talking about this.
 Discussions, arguments, and all of the